Lisa M. Andrus, PhD

 After retiring from an audit consulting stint with Ernst & Young LLP, Jacob tested the hospitality industry working for multiple restaurants on Mt.
 Washington in Pittsburgh, PA.
 Here he did research in the field to determine if he wanted to make a major investment in a hospitality venture.
 On Mt.
 Washington, he experienced all aspects of the restaurant industry from washing dishes, shoveling lots, valeting cars, event planning, serving guests and strategic initiatives.
 This period of time provided much insight into lessons learned from failures to industry best practices.
 In the summer of 2008, with the help of investors, he bought and re-branded the Roff School Tavern in Meadville, PA.
 This historic landmark was once a one room school house during prohibition.
 The establishment opened up new lines of craft beer distribution into the county.
 Their success have been featured in Maxim magazine, Valley Voices, GoErie.com, and in Beer Lover’s Mid-Atlantic: Best Breweries, Brewpubs & Beer Bars.

 Later Jacob took these lessons learned to Scott Industries as a revenue manager where he worked as a strategic point person, re-inventing revenue divisions within the family owned Hospitality and Resort Company.
 Higher education called his name and he accepted a position in the School of Business at Lincoln Memorial University.
 Jacob held titles such as Instructor, Assistant Professor, Chair of Small Business Management, MBA Director, DBA Founder/Director and Assistant Dean of Graduate Programs.
-From there he jumped on the opportunity to join Tusculum University as the Dean of the College of Business.
+From there he jumped on the opportunity to join Tusculum University as the Dean of the College of Business for 4 years and is now the Vice President for Enrollment Management and Financial Aid.
 Jacob continues to speak at international conferences and publish on hospitality industry topics.
 He holds the following degrees: Bachelor of Science in Business Administration with a focus in Accounting, Master of Business Administration and a Doctor of Philosophy in Organizational Leadership.
 His consulting specialties include: menu design, operational layout, competitive analysis, margin analysis and pricing.